If you have had two or more of the following within a single 12 month period, then you have opiate use disorder:

 11. Withdrawal - having symptoms of withdrawal when not using the opioid or needing to use an opioid or something similar to avoid withdrawal symptoms

-Currently, the best evidence supports treatment with an opiate agonist like methadone or buprenorphine.
+Currently, the best evidence supports treatment with an opiate agonist like methadone or suboxone (also called buprenorphine).
 Detoxification can also be done, but has a high risk of relapse, and people are at risk of overdose after detox, because they may use the same amount of opioid they did before they detoxed, but your body loses tolerance quickly to opiates (within a couple of days).

-In this type of treatment, the patient is prescribed a substitution medication such as methadone or suboxone, so that they can reduce the harm of opiate use to their bodies and to their lives.
+In this type of treatment, the patient is prescribed a substitution medication such as methadone or suboxone (also called buprenorphine), so that they can reduce the harm of opiate use to their bodies and to their lives.
 This usually means that they stop having to buy illegal opiates, which can help them get their life back, whether that is through returning to work or school, or just by being part of their family again.

 Some people are concerned that this treatment means they are trading "one addiction for another".
 Although all opiates make you physically dependent on them, having a steady dose of opiate in your body instead of the rapid ups and downs of using short acting opiates helps keep a person level.
 Also, because you no longer need to look for opiates, or try to find the money for them, or hide what you are doing, or try to cover up recovering from their effects, you really can go back to leading a completely normal life.